-For CW this is 2200z Feb 3, 2017.
+For CW this is 2200z Feb 2, 2018.

-For SSB this is 2200z Mar 3, 2017.
+For SSB this is 2200z Mar 2, 2018.

-The submission of Cabrillo logs is highly encouraged.
-Please submit CQ WW 160 Meter Contest logs via e-mail to <160CW@cq160.com> for CW and <160SSB@cq160.com> for SSB.
-Logs are requested to be in the Cabrillo file format.
+The submission of Cabrillo logs is required.
+Please submit CQWW 160 Meter Contest logs via email to <160CW@ cq160.com> for CW and <160SSB@cq160.com> for SSB.
 You can view the current list of logs received at <www.CQ160.com>.

+Paper/Disk logs: Paper logs or other formats than Cabrillo will be considered for Check Logs only.

-Paper/Disk logs: Mailing deadline (postmark) for CW entries is February 3, 2017; for SSB entries March 3, 2017.
-Mail all paper/disk logs to: CQ 160 Meter Contest, 17 West John St., Hicksville, NY 11801 USA.
+Mail all paper logs to: CQ 160 Meter Contest, c/o N2NT, PO Box 25, Dayton, NJ 08810 USA.
 Indicate CW or SSB on the envelope.

-For hardship cases that require more time for log submission, send an e-mail to
+For hardship cases that require more time for log submission, send an email to <Director@cq160.com>.

-<Director@cq160.com>.
 We will make every effort to accommodate you if you have a valid reason for delay.

 Cabrillo formatted logs are received by a log processing robot.
-If your log has been submitted correctly, the robot will reply with an e-mail containing a tracking (confirmation) number.
+If your log has been submitted correctly, the robot will reply with an email containing a tracking (confirmation) number.
 If there is a problem with your log, the robot will send you an error message containing suggestions for how to fix your log.
-Read this e-mail carefully.
+Read this email carefully.
 Most log submission problems are minor and can be corrected in one pass.
 Submit your log as many times as needed.
 The last submitted log will be the version that counts for your official entry.
 Once you receive a tracking number, your log has been accepted.
 Inquiries may be sent to <questions@CQ160.com>.